fkleon/terraform-factorio/README.md

 * `factorio-backup.service`: One shot service that backs up save games to S3.

 You can use the `connect.sh` script to connect to the game server via SSH.

+### Limitations

+Currently there is no support for creating a fresh game, just for loading existing save games.
+The headless Factorio server expects the `--create FILE` argument to create a game.
+The workaround is to create a game locally, export the save game, and use that.

+This provisioning code populates `--start-server FILE` (to load a named save game) or `-start-server-load-latest` (to load the latest save game), depending on whether the `factorio_save_game` variable is set.